ese-msc/c-primer/control.md

 # C/C++ Control Structures

 Control structures are what differentiate a computer program from a calculator, and allow us to repeat or avoid sections of code depending on the logical operation of the program.
-Many of the
+Many of the fundamental details are very similar to Python, and generally sections will translate fairly easily, although not perfectly, between the two languages.

 ## Loops
 ```{index} Loops